Bamise-Adebobola/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script lists all the contents of the current working directory
+This script changes the user's current directory to home directory